 Field-hunting tip

-Look in xenoliths in volcanic rocks country — that is the host setting where hielscherite typically forms.
+Look in xenoliths in volcanic rocks country, the host setting where hielscherite typically forms.
 If you start seeing ettringite, thaumasite, afwillite in float, you are in the right ground.
 Field specimens usually show a acicular to prismatic crystals habit, so train your eye for that shape before scanning the outcrop.